 - ½ cup toasted, salted pumpkin seeds

-Once the chicken has finished cooking, carefully remove protein pan from your Suvie, pour off water.
-Remove chicken from bags, pour off any accumulated liquid in the bag, and transfer chicken to a cutting board.
+4) Once the chicken has finished cooking, remove pan from Suvie and pour off water.
+Remove chicken from bag, and discard any liquid in the bag.
+Transfer chicken to a cutting board.
 Cut chicken against the grain into ½”-thick pieces.
 Fluff quinoa with a fork.
 Season green beans and quinoa to taste with salt and pepper.

-Working in quadrants, divide chicken, leafy greens, green beans, and quinoa between 4 large bowls.
-Drizzle bowls with miso-tahini dressing and garnish with a sprinkle of pumpkin seeds.
-Enjoy!
+5) Working in quadrants, divide chicken, leafy greens, green beans, and quinoa between 4 large bowls.
+Drizzle bowls with miso-tahini dressing (you may need to whisk a teaspoon or two of warm water into the dressing if it has been sitting for a while to reincorporate) and garnish with a sprinkle of pumpkin seeds.

 A good quality dry Riesling will pair well with the umami notes of the miso and is always a great companion to chicken dishes.